UAE: Peak-hour traffic leaves children sleep-deprived which could lead to health issues, doctors warn

 Dr Beshara noted some impacts of sleep deprivation include having a weakened immune system “which could lead to making students more susceptible to colds, flu, and other infections".

-It could also lead to impaired growth and development, especially for younger students and teens – as growth hormone is primarily secreted during deep sleep or the stage of sleep you need to feel refreshed when you wake up in the morning.
+It could also lead to impaired growth and development, especially for younger students and teens – as the growth hormone is primarily secreted during deep sleep, or the stage of sleep that you need to feel refreshed when you wake up in the morning.

 “Students who are sleep-deprived can also suffer from fatigue and low energy, as sleep deprivation would make it difficult for them to perform daily activities or engage in physical exercise,” added Dr Beshara.